How does counselling work?

 Is counselling always confidential?

 I keep what you share with me confidential.
 However, by law there are a few exceptions to confidentiality.
 I must disclose information to the appropriate authorities in case of

-If you have any concerns about confidentiality, please feel free to discuss this further.
+If you have any concerns about confidentiality, please feel free to discuss further.